 For the Dutch City of Tiel, Annemieke de Kort presented the sustainable water management for the city area Tiel-East.
-The main problem in Tiel-East is the low altitude of the guarter.
+The main problem in Tiel-East is the low altitude of the quarter.
 When flooded, the whole quarter is under water.
 Flooding is not only caused by surface water but also by high groundwater levels.
 This results in a variety of impacts, e.g. problems with energy supply and water quality.
-An integrative view on the whole area was chosen to approach the problems: An integrative water scenario takes into account future climate changes.
-In addition, a water game was developed for measure is a water square functioning as rainwater retention but also as public open space and playground.
-A further solution for Tiel-East is a "climate dike", a dike that is a cooperation is crucial.
-An example for a built broader than usual dikes.
+An integrative view on the whole area was chosen to approach the problems: An integrative water scenario takes into account future climate game was developed for changes.
+In space and playground.
+A further solution for Tiel-East is a "climate dike", a dike that is a broader than usual dikes.
 This makes it possible to use the spaces on top as public space.
 Also adapted building in flood plains is foreseen.